vkinnune/roger-skyline-1/README.md

 Now your network should work!
 #### SSH Setup

-One of our requirements is to be able from our current machine to the virtual machine using a different port and publickeys.
+One of our requirements is to be able to SSH from our current machine to the virtual machine using a different port and publickeys.

 Install Openssh with: `sudo pacman -Sy openssh-runit openssh`